jenkinsci/role-strategy-plugin/README.md

 You can define roles by using the _Manages Roles_ screen.
 It is possible to define global, item and agent specific roles.

 * Global roles apply to any item in Jenkins and override *anything* you specify in the Item Roles.
-That is, when you give a role the right *Job/Read* in the Global Roles, then this role is allowed to read all Jobs, no matter what you specify in the Item Roles.
+That is, when you give a role the right `Job/Read` in the Global Roles, then this role is allowed to read all Jobs, no matter what you specify in the Item Roles.
+  Giving `Job/Create` in a global role will allow to create jobs of any name.
 * For item and agent roles you can set a regular expression pattern for matching items.
 The regular expression aimes at matching the full item name.
   * For example, if you set the field to `Roger-.*`, then the role will match all jobs which name starts with `Roger-`.
   * Patterns are case-sensitive.
 To perform a case-insensitive match, use `(?i)` notation: upper, `Roger-.*` vs. lower, `roger-.*` vs. case-insensitive, `(?i)roger-.*`.
-  * Folders can be matched using expressions like `foo/bar.*`.
+  * Folders can be matched using expressions like `^foo/bar.*`.
 To access jobs inside a folder, the folder itself must also be accessible to the user.
 This can be achieved with a single pattern like `(?i)folder($|/.*)` when the permissions on the folder can be the same as for the jobs.
-If different permissions need to be configured 2 different roles need to be created, e.g. `(?i)folder` and `(?i)folder/.*`
+    If different permissions need to be configured 2 different roles need to be created, e.g. `(?i)folder` and `(?i)folder/.*`.
+Note that job names inside folders are case-sensitive, though this is probably a bug in the folders plugin [JENKINS-67695](https://issues.jenkins.io/browse/JENKINS-67695).
+    Case sensitivity can be enabled with `(?-i)`, e.g. `(?i)folder/(?-i).*`
+  * Create permissions on item level can only reliably work when the `Naming Strategy` is set to `Role-Based strategy` in the global configuration for `Restrict project naming`.
+You should see a warning in the administrative monitors if it is not enabled.
+    Only jobs matching the pattern can be created.
+When granting `Job/Create` you should also grant `Job/Configure` and `Job/Read` otherwise you will be able to create new jobs but you will not be able to configure them.
+Global Permissions are not required.

 ![Managing roles](/docs/images/manageRoles.png)